Hesten Hiking Trail

 - Duration: 2-3 hours

-If one has a fear of heights, hiking to the gap between Hesten and Stavelitippen, which is about 100 meters below Hesten's peak, still provides a great view of Segla and Korkedalen.
+The trail is very popular and you can expect to hike in a queue and meet many people at the top, regardless of the season.
+If you have a fear of heights, consider stopping on the ridge between Hesten and Stavelitippen, about 100 meters below Hesten’s peak, which still provides a great view of Segla and Korkedalen.

-Coming from the west along road 862, turn left after Medfjordbotn and head towards Fjordgård.
-After the tunnel, stay left.
-Follow this road for about 4 kilometers into Fjordgård.
+Drive through the tunnel.
+After the tunnel, stay left and follow this road for about 4 kilometers into Fjordgård.

+There is not a lot of parking by the trailhead, so the best option is park at the Segla trailhead.
 Turn left up the hill behind Segla Grill towards the school.
-Above the school is a free parking lot and the trailhead.
+Above the school is a free parking lot.

 - The trail can be very wet so wear waterproof footwear.